LCDsuperobot129/Shuttlecoach-Prototype-Front-end-Only-Discontinued-/README.md

 ------------------------------------------------------------------------------------------------

-This is vibe-coded (90%+ is AI), with some changes and adjustments made by me.
+The background is by jaykdoe from Uiverse.io
-The background is from Uiverse.io by jaykdoe.
+The circle heatmap system is made by AI.